Total Views

 What Actually Makes Notion's Editor Feel "Notion-Like"

-Before you can build a Notion-like editor, you need to understand what actually makes Notion's editor feel distinctive.
-It's not one feature — it's the combination.
+Before you can build a Notion-like editor, you need to understand what makes Notion's editor feel distinctive.
+It's not one feature — it's the combination of 8 specific behaviors.

 1. Block-Based Structure